Ghassimu Sow

-Ghassimu Sow (born 10 April 1995) is an English footballer who plays for Carshalton Athletic as a midfielder.
+Ghassimu Sow (born 10 April 1995) is a footballer who plays for Carshalton Athletic as a midfielder.
+Born in Liberia, he has represented England at youth level.

 Sow began his career with Crystal Palace, spending loan spells with Finnish club FC Honka and English non-league club Farnborough.

 Early and personal life

 Born in Liberia, Sow moved to England at the age of 8.